Tennis elbow

 How common is tennis elbow?

 Around 2 out of every 100 people have tennis elbow.
-The symptoms are most common in people between the ages of 40 and 60 – probably because the muscles are more susceptible to overuse in middle and older age.
+It is most common in those aged between 40 and 60.
+This is probably because the muscles are more susceptible to overuse at this age.
 Tennis elbow is equally common in men and women.

 How does tennis elbow develop?